 As its name implies, encapsulation contains your crawl space within your home’s thermal envelope, conditioning the air inside it and keeping unwanted outside air from entering.
-Many crawl spaces house ductwork and plumbing which should be protected from varying outdoor temperatures.
-Encapsulation provides a consistent atmosphere for ductwork while making your crawl space a safe and energy efficient portion of your home.
+Many Chesapeake Bay area crawl spaces house ductwork and plumbing which should be protected from varying outdoor temperatures.
+Encapsulation provides a consistent atmosphere for ductwork while making your crawl space a safer, healthier, and more energy efficient portion of your home.

-Total Home Performance is one of the few local contractors that are both experts with crawl space encapsulation and are a certified Home Performance with ENERGY STAR® (HPwES) contractor.
-Because of this, we are able to offer you the REBATES most others in our field are not.
+Total Home Performance is one of the few Eastern Maryland & Chesapeake Bay area contractors that are both experts with crawl space encapsulation and are a certified Home Performance with ENERGY STAR® (HPwES) contractor.
+We are able to offer you the REBATES most others in our field are not!

 The Crawl Space Encapsulation Process